cortexlabs/cortex/docs/deployments/realtimeapi/predictors.md

             headers: A dictionary of the headers sent in the request (optional).

         Returns:
-            Prediction or a list of predictions.
+            Prediction or a batch of predictions.
         """
         pass
 ```